rebelsky/csc207c/_eboards/eboard22-1.md

     * Notes and news
     * Upcoming work
     * Tokens
-* MP9 - Blockchains
 * Questions
 * The ACM Code of Ethics
-* First discussion on code of ethics
+* Second discussion on code of ethics
 * Lab

 Preliminaries